– convincing 1981 VW Golf I GTI in mars red

 – bought by its current owner in 2012

-– completely taken apart and refurbished, chassis welded, work completed in 2015
+– completely taken apart and refurbished, using original parts wherever possible, work completed in 2015

 – re-painted in original colour